rust-trust/event-listener-substrate/readme.md

-# Substrate Events Listener + Data Storage Adapter
+# Substrate Events Listener & Storage Adapter

 A simple node.js based web-socket listener which subscribes to Parity Substrate runtime events and stores them in a data store.
 At the moment, MongoDB is supported but new stores can be added easily.